ssilverm/mfo-static-website/_exhibits/2022-barrel-of-kong-arcades.md

 Great for a man cave or she shed or bonus room, etc.

-It is Called a \"Barrel of Kong\" and this has 60 games on it.
+It is Called a Barrel of Kong and this has 60 games on it.
 All components are new...the only thing used is the barrel.

 It is 36 inches tall.